 Although they were Arian Christians, they allowed the Roman peoples and the Roman Church to remain in their territories.
 This is one indication of the desire of these immigrants to remain part of the Roman Empire.

 The Roman Church had to depend on the Arian nations for physical protection.
-But the Roman Church managed to grow in strength, partly due to its central and superior organization and administration and expertise in statecraft from years of being part of the Roman Government in the fourth century.
+But still, the Roman Church managed to grow in strength, partly due to its central and superior organization and administration and expertise in statecraft from years of being part of the Roman Government in the fourth century.

 UNITY OF CHURCH AND STATE

-This was not limited to the church in the east.
+His authority was not limited to the church in the east.
 In Justinian’s view, the Church included the Church in Rome and he, as emperor, had the right and duty to also protect and regulate the Church in Rome.

 The Imperial conviction always was that the unity of the Empire presupposes the unity of faith.
-Emperor Justinian protected the ‘purity’ of the faith by persecuting and killing heretics.
+Emperor Justinian protected the ‘purity’ of the faith by persecuting and killing ‘heretics’.